Math

 - Math Elective Credit

 This course is the foundation of algebra.
 Essential topics include solving, graphing, and writing linear equations and inequalities.
-Other important topics include solving and graphing absolute value equations and inequalities.
-Linear systems and basic statistics will also be included in the course content.
+Other important topics include solving and graphing absolute value equations, absolute value inequalities and linear systems.

 ALGEBRA 1B